How to convert XML data to PSML documents

 The film documents can now be viewed in PageSeeder and can be used in conjunction with other tutorials to further explore PageSeeder development.
 Recommended tutorials are:

-- How to convert XML data to PSML documents with XRefs– learn how to link PSML document with cross-references (XRefs).
+- How to convert XML data to a linked collection of PSML documents– learn how to link PSML document with cross-references (XRefs).

 - Upload and link spreadsheet data with documents – learn how to integrate Excel data with PageSeeder documents.